 Christina Young had to endure the sudden loss of her beloved dog, Petey, after a common mistake was made.
-This could be happening in many homes right now!

 Young’s boyfriend, Christian, came home one day expecting Petey to greet him with a wagging tail and wet nose, but that didn’t happen.
 When he entered their home and Petey was not at the door, he became alarmed.
 Christian went further into the home, where he found their best friend, lifeless on the floor with a chip bag over his head.